Alabama School of Mathematics and Science: Facilities

 ASMS was formerly the site of Mobile Dauphin Way Baptist Church.
 The church underwent extensive alterations to create classrooms, laboratories, and dormitories.
 In May 2006, the school commenced groundbreaking on the first new building since the building of the Boy's Dorm.
 This construction demolished the old Student Activities Center (SAC), and was completed for by the start of the 2007/2008 academic year.
 The new building, called the Ann Smith Bedsole Building, was named after one of the main founders of the school, former State Senator Ann Bedsole.
 The Bedsole Building included a new library, reception area, several classrooms and offices, a coffee room, TV/lounge room, and games room.

 ASMS is home to four residence halls: Newton, Einstein, Da Vinci, and Curie.
 Respectively named after Isaac Newton, Albert Einstein, Leonardo da Vinci, and Marie Curie.
 Boys and girls are evenly divided between the halls.
 Over the school year, these halls compete with each other in various events to earn hall points.
 At the end of the year, the hall with the most points is announced as the winning hall and is awarded bragging rights until the next hall is crowned.

 In previous years, the girls' dormitory has been spread out over two buildings.
 Halls one through four are in the girls' dorm building, while humanities, the "fifth hall" is on the fourth floor of the student center (previously the humanities building).
 Humanities is ASMS' honor hall, which only houses second-year students who have to apply to live there.
-Girls on the humanities hall partake in competitions alongside Newton.
+Girls on the humanities hall partake in competitions alongside a hall of their choosing, which is currently Curie.

 The boys' dormitory is in a separate two-story building, with Einstein and Da Vinci sharing the first floor, while Newton and Curie share the second.

 Over the summer of 2024, ASMS has built a whole new building, the E. O. Wilson Science Research Center (WSRC).
 This facility is designed to support STEM learning as well as the ASMS Research Fellows Program.
 The building was named after Dr. Edward O. Wilson.

 Building the WSRC has allowed the former humanities building, the Ben May building, to be renovated into a student center, the Ben May Student Center, named after Ben E. May.
 The first floor includes a student kitchen, a movie room, a game room, and a lounge area.
 The second and third floors both have various study/meeting rooms and lounge areas.

+ASMS is currently planning and raising funds to open a new residence hall.